Tyrean737/st/README.md

 If Transparency is not working try removing the 'vsync' line in ~/.config/picom.conf and run 'picom -b' to start compton in the background.

+If emoji support is required (for example for openVPN) install the ttf-symbola package (AUR).

 ## Required dependencies

 + make